 Drugs A - Z

-What is this medicine?ETHINYL ESTRADIOL; NORETHINDRONE ACETATE (ETh in il es tra DYE ole; nor eth IN drone AS e tate) is used as hormone replacement in menopausal women who still have their uterus.
-This product helps to treat hot flashes and prevent osteoporosis (weak bones).
+What is this medicine?ETHINYL ESTRADIOL; NORETHINDRONE ACETATE (ETH in il es tra DYE ole; nor eth IN drone AS e tate) is an oral contraceptive.
+The products combine two types of female hormones, an estrogen and a progestin.
+They are used to prevent ovulation and pregnancy.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions: